MiniMini-On/hpny/README.md

 - It is more suitable for mobile than web browser.

-- You can use it just by downloading and running it through the vs code(live server)
+- You can use it just by downloading and replacing 'api' with 'http://43.201.103.199' in the codes related to rest API bacause I used redirect for hosting.

 - It is using Rest API provided by the host of the chllenge.
 The providing is not permanent.